C’Mon, LET’S GET EXCITED TO CLEAN THOSE GARBAGE CANS!

-Who knew there is such a great lessons in doing something as simple as cleaning out a garbage can.
+Who knew there are such a great lessons in doing something as simple as cleaning out a garbage can.

 A garbage can is one of those things in life we all use yet we seldom give much thought to unless it is stinky, full and needing to be emptied.

 After I empty the can, I am left with a dirty shell, empty, yet still dirty.
-After a good soak, things will start to come lose and a few things may take elbow grease to get the yuck to move.
-Eventually it gives way to a clean can.
+After a good soak, things will start to come loose and a few things may take elbow grease to get the yuck to move.
+Eventually, it gives way to a clean can.

 So what lesson is there in a garbage can?